-Stroll the Overtoom for interior inspirationThis lively shopping street runs parallel to Vondelpark and is packed with tiny shops and boutiques selling an array of Dutch-inspired goods.
-Spend a day visiting concept stores such as Friday Next for Dutch-inspired home décor, Wildernis for potted plants and botanical treasures or Sourced and Sold for covetable antiques.
+Stroll the neighbourhood for interior inspirationThis lively shopping street runs parallel to Vondelpark and is packed with tiny shops and boutiques selling an array of Dutch-inspired goods.
+Spend a day visiting concept stores such as Friday Next for Dutch-inspired home décor or Sourced and Sold for covetable antiques.

 Find out what’s SUP

 The canals in Oud-West are some of the most beautiful stretches in the city, much quieter than in the centre and great fun to explore with a kayak, boat rental or on a stand-up paddleboard (SUP).
 This relaxing activity is a brilliant way to see Amsterdam’s historic waterways, houseboats and bridges from an alternative perspective.
 Canal SUP provides board rentals for anywhere between 1 to 8 hours.
 Their handy location along the Sloterkade gives you access to numerous scenic routes in Oud-West and you are just a few paddle strokes away from the city centre.